5.5.1 Child Support Account

 CSRC Act section 69B, section 73, section 74, section 75, section 76, section 77, section 78

 The CSRC Act sets up a Child Support Account (the Account) (section 73).

 When DHS receives any payments for any purpose, they are credited to the Consolidated Revenue Fund (consolidated revenue).
 DHS must transfer the following amounts from consolidated revenue into the Account (section 74(1)):

-- amounts for payment of child support debts, including remittances from employers,
+- amounts for payment of child support debts or carer debts, including remittances from employers,

 - amounts from payers of enforceable maintenance liabilities intended as voluntary payment to payees, and

 - amounts that are to be debited from the Account in making payments mentioned in CSRC Act section 75(1)(c).

 Money in the Account can be applied to the following payments (section 75):

 - payments under section 76(1) to payees of registered maintenance liabilities,